eadanie1/McDonalds-website-clone/README.md

 ## Special CSS features

-Certain featues that I have focused on, apart from the general HTML and CSS, are button :hover and :active functions, as well as tooltips for the first three links in the main body content.
+Certain features that I have focused on, apart from the general HTML and CSS, are the button :active function and tooltips for the first three links in the main body content.
 Media queries have been added for a responsive design to adjust to different screen sizes.

 ## Additional notes